Tumunu/CrossPromo/README.md

 ## (document is work in progress)
 This document is currently being worked on, and isn't entirely complete yet.
 Please do take care!

-When you download a game, one of the worst things to see if some horrendously low-quality advert presented at every possible opportunity.
+When you download a game, one of the worst things to see is some horrendously low-quality advert presented at every possible opportunity.
 Not only does it make the game seem of a lower quality, but it can drive audiences away from your product to other games!
 And we don't want that... do we?

 **Welcome *CrossPromo*!** The aim of *CrossPromo* is to remove the need for using third-party advertisments all of the time, replacing the lower-paying bad quality adverisements, with high-quality native Cocos2d-x advertisements showing off aspects of your own brand or business.